hivdb/chiro-cms/resources/covid-review.md

 There are several ongoing studies of remdesivir addressing its use in three main scenarios: in pediatric patients, in combination with immunomodulators, and through alternate modes of administration including by inhalation or subcutaneously.

-A phase 3 placebo-controlled trial begun in China in patients with moderate-to-severe disease was discontinued prematurely after recruiting 237 rather than the planned 453 patients.
-Patients were randomized 2:1 to receive remdesivir or placebo.
-Although not statistically significant, patients receiving remdesivir had a faster time to clinical improvement than those receiving placebo (median 18 days \[IQR 12–28\] vs 23 days \[15–28\]; HR 1.52 \[0.95–2.43\].
-The 28-day mortality was similar in both groups (14% for remdesivir and 13% for placebo).
-There was no difference in the rates of decline of nasopharyngeal viral RNA levels between the two groups.
-Adverse events leading to treatment discontinuation were 12% in the remdesivir group and 5% in the placebo group[^10.1016/S0140-6736(20)31022-9].

 ___Conclusion: Remdesivir is the first anti-SARS-CoV-2 compound shown to be clinically beneficial.
 The optimal use of this drug will become clearer with further study.
 Remdesivir will likely be the main comparator drug in future trials of moderate-to-severe SARS-CoV-2 infections.___

 ### EIDD-2801